Twenty20 International

 Twenty20 International (T20I) is a form of Twenty20 cricket, in which each team plays a single innings with a maximum of twenty overs.
 The matches are played between international teams recognized by the International Cricket Council (ICC).
 In the T20I format, each bowler is restricted to a maximum of four overs.
 A mandatory powerplay is taken during the first six overs of an innings.

 The first T20I match took place on 17 February 2005 between Australia and New Zealand, with the first ICC T20 World Cup held in 2007.
-The matches were initially competed between the full members of the ICC and selected associate member teams.
+The matches were initially held between the full members of the ICC and selected associate member teams.
 In April 2018, the ICC announced that it would grant T20I status to matches played amongst any of all its 105 members from 1 January 2019.
 As of March 2025, 100 nations feature in ICC T20I team rankings.
 The number of matches of the format increased in the 2010s and more T20I matches (100) were played than ODI matches (99) for the first time in 2016.

-As of November 2024, India has the most number of wins (160) while Pakistan has played the most number of matches (247).
-Babar Azam holds the record of the most runs and Tim Southee of New Zealand holds the record for the most career wickets (164).
+As of March 2026, India has the most number of wins (187) while Pakistan has played the most number of matches (299).
+Babar Azam holds the record of the most runs and Rashid Khan of Afghanistan holds the record for the most career wickets (193).
 The highest individual score is 172, made by Australia's Aaron Finch against Zimbabwe in 2018, while Malaysia's Syazrul Idrus recorded the best bowling figures of 7/8 against China in July 2023.

 Origins

 Cricket itself was probably first played in England in the Late Middle Ages, but it did not rise to prominence until the eighteenth century.
 A set of laws were drawn up in 1744, and the game achieved a level of relative standardisation by the late nineteenth century.
-One-day cricket was trialled in 1962, and the first domestic tournament played the following year, and in 1971, England and Australia contested the first One Day International.
+One-day cricket was trialled in 1962, the first domestic tournament played in 1963, and in 1971, England and Australia contested the first One Day International.
 The match consisted of one innings for each side, with 40 eight-ball overs.
+Various lengths of overs & number of balls were played until the 1990s when 50 overs each comprising 6 deliveries was standardised worldwide.

-In the 1990s, a number of countries were exploring the possibility of a shorter game still: in New Zealand, Martin Crowe developed Cricket Max, in which each team bats for 10 eight-ball overs, while in Australia they considered an eight-a-side contest they dubbed "Super 8s".
+In the 1990s, a number of countries explored the possibility of a shorter game still: in New Zealand, Martin Crowe developed Cricket Max, in which each team bats for 10 eight-ball overs, while in Australia an eight-a-side contest dubbed "Super 8s" was considered.
 At the same time, the England and Wales Cricket Board (ECB) conducted consumer research, and proposed the idea of a 20 overs-per-side contest, which would last for about three hours.
 The first match was played in 2003 between Hampshire and Sussex.